HyperVerseSystems/cryptolib/README.md

 ##Comparison
-Below, I am going to compare a couple algorithms: Hummingbird-2,which I provide here, CipherSaber-2 which is used by project entropy, and AES and Salsa20 which are standards here in the US.
+Below, I am going to compare a couple algorithms: Hummingbird-2,which I provide here, CipherSaber-2 which is used by project entropy, Blowfish ( Entroper/DCPU-16-Blowfish ) and AES and Salsa20 which are standards here in the US.
 I have seen a blowfish implementation in DASM, so I will add that once I find it again and can test.
 I will also update as I find more, or as more are made.
 Also, CipherSabre is being run with 20 as the pushed value for iterations, as the documentation lists that as the smallest value that is safe to use.